juanmirod/chatgpt_cli/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Possible new features that would be interesting:

+- [] Load a history file to continue a conversation
+- [] Copy and paste code in the request (broken because of new lines)
+- [] Publish a conversation as a gist or somewhere else
+- [] More Characters

 ## License

 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.